Joanna (Msmillar) has written for many years on do-it-yourself car repair and maintenance.

 Jump-Starting a Battery

 Just about every person that owns an automobile has had the misfortune of needing a jump start.
-Whether a dome light was left on overnight, or the headlights, you're going to need a jump.
+Whether a dome light or the headlights were left on overnight, you're going to need a jump.

 Here I will walk you through the steps of a jump start from one vehicle to another, or jump-start your vehicle using a powerful charger.

 Does the Battery Need to Be Replaced or Jumped?

 One decision that needs to be made is whether the battery is dead because it's old or because an accessory drained it.
 A few clues will tell you if it is in need of replacement: